Gentlemen Only, Ladies Forbidden!

 So I used these golfing sessions to smooth feathers, illuminate their paths forward and hear what they wanted to do and accommodate their desires as far as I could accommodate them on a regular basis on said golf course.

-I had also initially hired them all so I knew what traits they had which I wanted in the team and explained the everyone in the team has a role to play concept while I was imparting many strategically chosen pearls of wisdom.
+I had also initially hired them all so I knew what traits they had which I wanted in the team and explained the "everyone in the team has a role to play concept" while I was imparting many strategically chosen pearls of wisdom.

-Here I was tackling what I had shunned my entire career and some people started to notice and play the usual corporate games in defense of what they were not contributing themselves for some bizarre reason.
+Here I was actually tackling what I had shunned my entire career and some people started to notice and play the usual corporate games in defense of what they were not contributing themselves for some bizarre reason.

-I am also from a Military Family and was in the Military myself.
 Short, sharp, shock has been my MO my entire life, no time for PC BS there but one had to be diplomatic to a fine degree.

 So anyways, I also started to hit a gazillion balls at the range with some clubs I had bought second hand from the nice Korean chaps who ran this 9 hole short course and range business at the advice of my colleagues with the golfing experience.